hbc/dc_2016_04/lessons/03_loops_and_scripts.md

 >The `echo` command is a utility for writing to standard output.
 By providing text in quotations after the command we indicated what it is we wanted written

-Save the file and exit `vim`.
+Save the file and exit `nano`.
 Now let's run the new script we have created.
 To run a shell script you usually use the `bash` or `sh` command.

 	$ sh listing.sh